My Work

 Podcasting

-As a freelance writer, I’ve contracted with education sites such as YuNo (formerly Gaiali) to write U.S. History scripts, flashcard quizzes, and content summaries for their shows.
+As a freelance writer, I’ve contracted with education companies such as YuNo (formerly Gaiali) to write U.S. History audio scripts, flashcard quizzes, and content summaries for their shows.

 I’ve also launched my own podcast: The Historical Broadcasting Corporation.
 This sketch comedy show combines history and humor.
 I draft, edit, perform, and produce all content for HBC.